LeoDoldan7/sqflite_migrations/README.md

 ## Creating a migration

-Create a new instance of the `Migration` class you imported fromt he package.
+Create a new instance of the `Migration` class you imported from the package.

 Its attributes are:
 - The migration's `name`, which should be unique.
-- An `up` method that must return the query you want to run when the migration is ran.
+- An `up` method that must return the query you want to run when the migration is run.
 - A `down` method that returns the query you want to run when the migration is rolledback.

 Example: